Something powerful is happening in Malaysian higher education.

 What we heard over and over again at our 2nd virtual roundtable;

-From AI-powered advising to visibility across departments, every touchpoint matters now.
+From AI-powered advising to visibility across departments, every point of contact matters now.

 This change is already taking place.
 The question is if systems and ways of thinking are ready to back it up.

-Malaysia has implemented RPL and flexible credentialing pathways.
-Implementation still varies widely.
-Many institutions are unsure how to assess, track, or align informal learning with outcomes.
+Malaysia has implemented Recognition of Prior Learning (RPL) through its’ APEL initiatives and flexible credentialing pathways, but adoption still varies widely.
+Many institutions are unsure how to assess, track, or align informal learning with outcomes efficiently and effectively.

 And for academic leaders, it means asking: